12/21/04 Newsletter (below it are two previous newsletters on this issue):

 minute to ensure anemia, but these cattle were subjected to other, painful

 procedures within ten or 15 seconds.
-Intense pain can prolong consciousness in farm
+Intense pain can prolong consciousness in

 animals.
 The only possible reason for taking shortcuts is speed—they want to